akanksha-cmyk/aaga0750_9103_tut4_/README.md

 ## Quiz 8
 ### Part 1: Inspiration for Imaging Technique
-**Chosen Technique:** Cubism-inspired grid arrangement Inspired by cubism’s or collage's exploration of fragmented perspectives, I aim to cut a painting into a grid and rearrange the sections to create an abstract yet cohesive composition.
-This will be achieved by replacing some grid parts with text while adding monochrome and dynamic lighting effects.
-This technique is chosen as the design blends the past with the future.
-Furthermore, this technique not only embraces the cubist style but also allows for creative flexibility in engaging the viewer.
+**Chosen Technique:** Cubist arrangment & typographic art Inspired by cubism’s or collage's exploration of fragmented perspectives, I aim to cut a painting into a grid and rearrange the sections to create an abstract yet cohesive composition.
+This will be achieved by replacing some grid parts with text while adding typography and dynamic lighting effects.
+This technique is chosen as the design blends the past with the contemporary.
+Furthermore, this technique not only embraces the cubist style but also allows for creative flexibility in engaging the viewer (Tate, n.d).
 The grid approach encourages a balance between structure and abstraction, meeting the assignment’s requirement for a visually striking piece.

 **_Inspirational Images_**
 1. 'Factory, Horta de Ebbo', 1909 (oil on canvas) by Pablo Picasso